Avery Point Light: Importance

-The lighthouse has been claimed to be a memorial tower in various sources, including the 1994 America's Atlantic Coast Lighthouses: A Traveler's Guide which states "the tower was built as a memorial tower and as a symbolic representation of the USCG lighthouse keeping responsibilities."
-D'Entremont notes that the misunderstanding stems from an article from 1955 in U.S. Coast Guard Magazine and acknowledges that it has come to serve as a memorial.
+The lighthouse has been described as a memorial tower in various sources, when in fact it was constructed as a working navigational aid.
+Jeremy D'Entremont writes in the 1994 America's Atlantic Coast Lighthouses: A Traveler's Guide: "the tower was built as a memorial tower and as a symbolic representation of the USCG lighthouse keeping responsibilities."
+He notes that the misunderstanding stems from an article from 1955 in U.S. Coast Guard Magazine and acknowledges that it has come to serve as a memorial.
 The lighthouse was added to the National Register of Historic Places in 2002.